Pomegranate: benefits, dosage, contraindications

 Atherosclerosis ✪✪✪✪✪

-Preliminary clinical research shows that daily consumption of 50 ml of pomegranate juice reduces the carotid intima-media thickness by up to 35% after one year compared to baseline in patients with atherosclerosis and carotid stenosis.
-Furthermore, in hemodialysis patients, prolonged consumption of pomegranate juice mitigates the progression of the atherosclerotic process, enhances innate immunity, thus reducing morbidity in these patients.
+Preliminary clinical research shows that daily consumption of 50 mL of pomegranate juice reduces carotid intima-media thickness by up to 35% after one year compared with baseline in patients with atherosclerosis and carotid stenosis.
+In addition, in hemodialysis patients, prolonged consumption of pomegranate juice attenuates the progression of the atherosclerotic process, strengthens innate immunity, and thus reduces morbidity in these patients.

 Posologie